Everything we know about Thomas Guy’s links to the the slave trade

 Sadiq Khan recently announced a review of statues in London and a statue of slave trader Robert Milligan has already been removed.

-Unfortunately for King’s, they have an entire campus named after and dedicated to a slaver, Thomas Guy.
+King’s has an entire campus named after and dedicated to Thomas Guy.

 Who was Thomas Guy?